Physician- General Neurology -133

 Supported by WVU’s 700-bed Academic Med Center and the Rockefeller Neuroscience Institute

-West Virginia University Rockefeller Neuroscience Institute and the Department of Neurology in the WVU School of Medicine are recruiting two neurologists to provide inpatient and/or outpatient care for Camden Clark Medical Center, with an academic appointment of Assistant Professor, Associate Professor or Professor.
-The successful candidates will be expected to practice in Parkersburg, WV.
+West Virginia University Rockefeller Neuroscience Institute and the Department of Neurology in the WVU School of Medicine are recruiting two general neurologists to provide inpatient and outpatient care for Wheeling Hospital, with an academic appointment of Assistant Professor,

-• Work / life balance with limited to no call and with teleneurology support
+Work / life balance with no call and tele-support

 The West Virginia University Rockefeller Neuroscience Institute, located on our main campus in Morgantown, WV, is improving lives by pioneering advances in brain health.
 With the latest innovative technologies, an ecosystem of partners, and a truly integrated approach we are making tangible progress in transforming the lives of people.